bjornbytes/lovr-docs/guides/FAQ.md

 - Oculus Quest devices can use camera passthrough.
 - SteamVR devices can use Room View 3D.

-See `lovr.headset.getPassthroughMode` and `lovr.headset.setPassthroughMode` for managing how virtual content blends with the real world.
+See `lovr.headset.getPassthrough` and `lovr.headset.setPassthrough` for managing how virtual content blends with the real world.